DebugPrivilege/OpenProject/5. DFIR Tips and Tricks/CrashDump of a Process/README.md

 ## How to start?

+When a process crashes, a crash dump can be generated and saved in `C:\ProgramData\Microsoft\Windows\WER\Temp`, but this isn't the default behavior.
+A specific registry value needs to be set to store dumps locally; otherwise, they are sent to the Microsoft Watson database by default.

 In an investigation of a Windows Server 2022 machine, two folders were found to contain process crash dumps by default, without any specific registry settings configured.
-These folders were located at:
+The two folders are the following:

 ```
 C:\Users\<UserName>\AppData\Local\CrashDumps